-Obviously, we all have different lives, priorities, motivations and things that drive us but if you want to leverage your best self, I reckon you need to tap into what you are thinking about and how this affects our energy and therefore our level of self-management.
+Obviously, we all have different lives, priorities, motivations and things that drive us.
+Still, if you want to leverage your best self, I reckon you need to tap into what you are thinking about and how this affects our energy and therefore our level of self-management.

-Getting home at a decent time from work and thinking about the day that was and the next big presentation coming up is going to affect your headspace and more importantly how you are at home.
-This internal chatter is consuming your thoughts and this then flows onto your energy.
-As we all know when our minds go into overdrive and the monkey mind sets in our physical, emotional, spiritual and mental energy is affected.
+Getting home at a decent time from work and thinking about the day that was and the next big presentation coming up is going to affect your headspace and more importantly, how you are at home.
+This internal chatter is consuming your thoughts.
+This then flows onto your energy as we all know when our minds go into overdrive, and the monkey mindsets in our physical, emotional, spiritual and mental energy are affected.

 In a nutshell, the reptilian brains primary focus is to survive and if/when you are under pressure or threat this brain kicks in that fight or flight response we all know.